google okr playbook

 • Alignment

-Alignment is crucial when implementing OKRs.
+Alignment is crucial when implementing OKR.
 It is essential to align the OKRs of individual teams and departments with the broader organizational goals and strategy.
 This alignment ensures that everyone is working towards the same overall objectives, promoting synergy and cohesion across the organization.
 Regularly review and cascade objectives to maintain alignment at all levels of the organization.

 • Prioritization